 So what is a Great Idea, and what of the Virtues and Vices?
 Allow me to treat the topic of virtue first.

-Aristotle describes virtue as excellent qualities gained by habitual practice.
-They are considered excellent because they aid in human happiness and flourishing.
-Roughly we may divide virtual into two camps, Moral and Intellectual.
-Aristotle teaches in his Nicomachean Ethics that virtues are found in the mean between two corresponding vices.
+Aristotle describes virtue as an excellent quality gained by habitual practice.
+Virtues are considered excellent because they aid human happiness and flourishing.
+Aristotle argued in his Nicomachean Ethics that virtues are found in the mean between two corresponding vices.
 The following is a list of the seven great moral virtues.
-The first four are known as Cardinal virtues and the latter three are known as the Theological virtues.
-Taking our cue from Aristotle of virtue being a mean between two corresponding vices I have placed the virtue in the middle with vices of deficiency on the left and vices of excess on the right.
-Eventually I hope to put a hyper-link on each of these virtues which will take you to an further exposition of said virtue and its corresponding vices.
+The first four are known as Cardinal Virtues and the latter three are known as the Theological Virtues.
+Taking our cue from Aristotle concerning virtue being a mean between two corresponding vices the following chart places the virtues in the middle with the corresponding vices of deficiency on the left and vices of excess on the right.
+In addition to the chart below, these will be added to the Great Idea list below with definitions for further clarity.

 When reading a book (or listening to a lecture) you can look for examples of these and note them.
 When I see an example of one of these in something I am reading I usually write the word in the margin and underline it.
 This allows me to go back over the chapter when I am done reading and find it again easily and put it in my commonplace journal.